- What is a Facelift?

 - Can set the aging process back further than minimal techniques

 - Require larger incisions, but all well hidden

 For complete facial rejuvenation, ask our Jacksonville cosmetic surgery team whether you are a candidate for the FACIAL ENHANCEMENT package.
-The package includes a combination of a face/neck lift, mid-face lift, chin lift, lower lid tightening, and endoscopic brow lift to truly create a natural and youthful look.
+The package includes a combination of a face/neck lift, mid-face lift, chin lift, and fat grafting to truly create a natural and youthful look.

 How is the Facelift Procedure Performed?

-Depending the particular needs of the patient, a facelift is generally performed through an incision around the natural contours of the ear that extends toward the back of the neck.
-The skin is then tightened in an upward direction instead of to the side, preventing that wind-blown, swept appearance of many facelift techniques.
+Depending on the particular needs of the patient, a facelift is generally performed through an incision around the natural contours of the ear that extends toward the back of the neck.
+The deeper facial structures are contoured and then the skin is re-draped or tightened.
+This provides longer-lasting results than a skin-only tightening procedure and prevents that wind-blown, swept appearance of many “quicklift” facelift techniques.
 Any excess fat and skin are also removed at this time.
 An incision under the chin may also be necessary to remove excess fat and tighten the muscles of the neck.
-See above for more information about the different face-lift techniques.
+See above for more information about the different facelift techniques.

 What is the Facelift Recovery Process Like?